AllenInstitute/neuron_morphology/doc_template/spatial_transformation.rst

 Putting it all together
 -----------------------

 Most likely, you would like to run several of these components in sequence.
-Here is a `jupyter notebook <_static/nb_name.html>`_ which demonstrates how to do that.
+Here is a `jupyter notebook <_static/upright_transform.html>`_ which demonstrates in depth how to go from a "raw" morphology and cortical boundaries to an upright-transformed morphology.